plainionist/plainionist.github.io/_posts/2017-01-04-Continuous-Delivery.md

 __If you are not doing Continuous Delivery yet: get a copy of this book, read it and apply the learnings to your projects.__

-You want to try out these concepts in your private one-man projects?
-Have a look at [Plainion.CI](https://github.com/ronin4net/Plainion.CI/blob/master/README.md)

-## Update

 My major take-away: the approach of Continuous Delivery and the Deployment Pipeline allows you to truly work in an incremental and iterative way.